coffee2code/published-by/readme.txt

 * Change: Note compatibility through WP 4.7+.
 * Change: Remove support for WordPress older than 4.6 (should still work for earlier versions)
 * New: Add FAQ about showing or hiding the "Published By" column.
+* Change: Update existing two screenshots and add a third.
 * Change: Update copyright date (2017).

 = 1.1 (2016-03-21) =